co-nquer/supar.nvim/README.md

 4. View args: `:al`,
 5. View difference between args: `:vert al | windo difft`

+Also note that the argument list gets automatically populated with the files you pass when evoking neovim (hence the name *args*).
+For example, `nvim *.md` fills the arg list with all the files that match the pattern `*.md` in the current working directory.

 # Usage

 Open the floating window